awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

   ```

 **To view scheduled events for your instances using instance metadata**
-+ You can retrieve information about active maintenance events for your instances from the [instance metadata](ec2-instance-metadata.md) as follows:
++ You can retrieve information about active maintenance events for your instances from the [instance metadata](ec2-instance-metadata.md), as follows\.

   ```
   [ec2-user ~]$ curl http://169.254.169.254/latest/meta-data/events/maintenance/scheduled